Oxygen bar: History

 In 1776, Thomas Henry, an apothecary and Fellow of the Royal Society of England speculated tongue in cheek that Joseph Priestley’s newly discovered dephlogisticated air (now called oxygen) might become "as fashionable as French wine at the fashionable taverns".
 He did not expect, however, that tavern goers would "relish calling for a bottle of Air, instead of Claret."

 Another early reference to the recreational use of oxygen is found in Jules Verne's 1870 novel Around the Moon.
 In this work, Verne states:

 Modeled after the "air stations" in polluted downtown Tokyo and Beijing, the first oxygen bar (the O2 Spa Bar) opened in Toronto, Canada, in 1996.
 The trend continued in North America and by the late 1990s, bars were in use in New York, California, Florida, Las Vegas and the Rocky Mountain region.
 Customers in these bars breathe oxygen through a plastic nasal cannula inserted into their nostrils.
 Oxygen bars can now be found in many venues such as nightclubs, salons, spas, health clubs, resorts, tanning salons, restaurants, coffee houses, bars, airports, ski chalets, yoga studios, chiropractors, and casinos.
 They can also be found at trade shows, conventions and corporate meetings, as well as at private parties and promotional events.

 Provision of oxygen

 Oxygen bar guests pay about one U.S. dollar per minute to inhale a percentage of oxygen greater than the normal atmospheric content of 20.9% oxygen.
-This oxygen is produced from the ambient air by an industrial (non-medical) oxygen concentrator and inhaled through a nasal cannula for up to about 20 minutes.
+This oxygen is gathered from the ambient air by an industrial (non-medical) oxygen concentrator and inhaled through a nasal cannula for up to about 20 minutes.

 The machines used by oxygen bars or oxygen vendors differ from the typical medical-issue machine, although customers use the cannula, the rubber tube apparatus that fits around the ears and inserts in the nostrils, to breathe in the oxygen.
 Customers can enhance their experience by using aromatherapy scents to be added to the oxygen, such as lavender or mint.